Why is now the time to bring “street (back-yard) soccer” to the United States?

 There are several key elements that exist in the youth soccer structures of top soccer-playing nations.
-First, there is a basic structure that enables young people to play the game from age 4 or 5 though their late teens.
-This foundational structure typically is provided by local youth soccer clubs, school teams, colleges and universities.
-This structure, usually absent or fragmented in many of the developing nations in Africa, Asia and Latin America, now exists in American youth soccer.
+First, there is a basic structure that enables young people to play the game from age 4 or 5 through their late teens.
+This foundational structure typically is provided by local youth soccer clubs, school teams, colleges, and universities.
+This structure, usually absent or fragmented in many of the developing nations in Africa, Asia, and Latin America, now exists in American youth soccer.

 The key difference between the youth academies of professional clubs overseas and youth soccer clubs in the United States are the goals and objectives of the two feeder systems.
 Most top youth soccer clubs in the United States seek to win state cups and tournaments as early as the U-10 and U-11 age groups.
 In doing so, they often sacrifice individual player development.
 In contrast, there is a longer-term vision at the youth academies.
 Individual player development is the focus in these organizations because the primary objective is to develop each youth player as an individual in order to discover the one or two players who can progress to the next level and become professionals for the club.
 For instance, the goal of the soccer academies in England is to develop the next Steven Gerrard or Wayne Rooney rather than win the FA Youth Cup every year.

 Finally, young players in the top soccer-playing nations have sufficient opportunities to experiment with the game without adult supervision.
 In most countries around the world, pickup games and street soccer are a way of life, and these young players play soccer almost every day.
 This is where many of the developing nations make up for the lack of a formal structure.
 It is in this aspect that youth players in the United States are disadvantaged compared with their global counterparts.
 U.S. soccer experiences are almost always supervised and controlled by adults.